Heat pumps can support building electrification, but insulation, peak power, installation quality, and tariff design shape the cost benefit.

 Core Structure

-• Demand: use insulation rating to locate where and when load or exposure is changing.
+- Demand: use insulation rating to locate where and when exposure is changing.

-• Supply: use heating and cooling peak to test whether real supply capacity or a bottleneck is visible.
+- Supply: use heating and cooling peak to test whether the issue is real capacity or a bottleneck.

 Signals To Watch